Asphocarp/Unitodo/RAW.md

 - [ ] 2@Au0oc fix blinking of tab/sec-mode
 - [ ] 1 fancy,hard: show cursor pos in a item content, and support most vim directly (edit like )
 - [ ] 1 fancy,hard: using stuff like Y.js to bi-sync cloud and mobile db of ops; and use fs-events to catch todo changes as diffs
-- [ ] 2 do not collide with other instances of unitodo - backend port (so that i can dev with old version running)
+- [ ] 2 currently, the backend port is hardcoded to 50051, so that it can not be used by other instances of unitodo. (you should make this port auto increment, and coordinate with the frontend to use the correct port)
-- [ ] add zoom-in/out hotkey functionality for this tauri app (like in browser, cmd+plus/minus)
 - [ ] always felt less freedom (like in text editor) when editing in this software, why?
   - [ ] 1. cannot simply open and add todo, to some project => add dropdown&hotkey for selection
   - [ ] 2. cannot simply reorder, fuck any order just put current thing at the top, just apply my fucking custom order => custom order?